 - Places of Interest—Choose this option to limit results to the names of places or landmarks.

 - If you chose a category other than All Types in the previous step, further refine the location filter as needed by checking the boxes for the categories you want to search.
 For example:

-- If you chose Addresses, Postal Codes and Populated Places and only want Esri World Geocoding Service to return matches with street address or better, check the Point Address and Street Address boxes.
+- If you chose Addresses, Postal Codes and Populated Places and only want ArcGIS World Geocoding Service to return matches with street address or better, check the Point Address and Street Address boxes.

 - If you chose Coordinates and want to make latitude, longitude the accepted format for coordinates, check the Latitude, Longitude box.

-- If you chose Places of Interest and only want Esri World Geocoding Service to return matches to airports, check the Airport box.
+- If you chose Places of Interest and only want ArcGIS World Geocoding Service to return matches to airports, check the Airport box.

 - Specify where you want to search for locations as follows:

 - Anywhere in the world—Select this option to search for locations globally.